-The provisional starting grid for Qualifying Race 1 and Qualifying Race 2 will be published no less than two hours before the start of the respective formation lap.
+The provisional starting grid for the Race will be published no less than two hours before the start of the respective formation lap.
 Competitors whose cars are unable to start for any reason whatsoever (or who has good reason to believe that their cars will not be ready to start) must inform the Clerk of the Course accordingly at the earliest opportunity and in any case, no later than one hour and fifteen minutes before the start of the respective formation lap.